DanielMSchmidt/cdktf-aws-networking-demo/README.md

 ## Walkthrough

-This walkthrough should give you a high level overview of CDKTF, especially coming from the AWS CDK.
+This walkthrough should give you a high level overview of CDKTF, especially coming from the AWS CDK or Terraform.
 For more in-depth information, please refer to the [Terraform CDK documentation](https://www.terraform.io/cdktf).

+### Coming from Terraform

+CDKTF does not come with it's own language but works with a few imperative programming languages instead: Typescript, Python, Java, C#, Go.
+Instead of variable / output / resource / data source blocks a CDKTF program consists of Constructs.
+[Constructs](https://github.com/aws/constructs) is a framework to build a graph that builds the desired state.
+CDKTF takes this graph and builds Terraform code from it.
+The Constructs you can use in CDKTF programs come from the CDKTF core library, third party packages, or are generated bindings based on the Terraform Provider schema.
+You can use Constructs [to build logical components, see part 2](https://github.com/DanielMSchmidt/cdktf-aws-networking-demo/tree/part-2).
+To instanciate a Construct you have to pass the scope (which is the parent), a unique identifier within this scope, and whatever properties this specific Construct requires.

+A special construct is the `TerraformStack`, which maps roughly to a Terraform workspace.
+CDKTF can handle multiple stacks and even build connections between them automatically; they are resolved through `RemoteStateDataSources` and we call them [Cross Stack References](https://www.terraform.io/cdktf/concepts/stacks#cross-stack-references).
+The CDKTF CLI can be used to deploy / destroy multiple in parallel.

+### Coming from AWS CDK

+The concept of AWS CDK and CDKTF is very similar.
+The main difference is that CDKTF synthesizes the code into Terraform instead of CloudFormation, meaning CDKTF can be used to build infrastructure on any platform with a Terraform provider.
+Since we have a much broader spectrum of things to support we have only few L2 / L3 constructs in place.
+Instead we focus much more on making the generated L1 constructs great and provide a good UX that way.
+We also work on an [AWS CDK Adapter](https://www.terraform.io/cdktf/create-and-deploy/aws-adapter) that lets you use AWS CDK Constructs within your CDKTF program seemlessly, it's currently in technical preview.

 ### Provider bindings